JET Program: Everything You Need to Know to Teach English in JapanBy Jennifer Collis

-January 14, 2019
+January 14, 2023

-What is the JET program?
+What is the JET Program?

-What are the requirements of JET?
+What are the requirements for applying to the JET Program?

 Citizenship from a participating country

-Citizens of the 54 participating countries are eligible– permanent residents without citizenship are not.
-Visit the JET site specific to your country (i.e., the US, Canadian or UK program site), to learn the details of your program.
+Citizens of the 54 participating countries are eligible; permanent residents without citizenship are not.
+Visit the JET site specific to your country (i.e., the US, Canadian, or UK program site) to learn the details of your program.

 Interest in Japan